ryan-brazeal-ufl/RubPyxRobot/docs/index.md

 ## Welcome to RubpyxRobot Project

-An educational STEM open-source project from the [Innovation at Central Collegiate (I2C) Club](https://schools.prairiesouth.ca/centralcollegiate/) in Moose Jaw, Sask.
+An educational STEM open-source project from the [Innovation at Central Collegiate (I2C) Club](https://schools.prairiesouth.ca/centralcollegiate/) in Moose Jaw, Sask., Canada.

 **Build your own Rubik's Cube Solving Machine from 3D printed parts, servo motors, a Raspberry Pi computer, and some nuts and bolts.**